elm-land/elm-land/docs/concepts/shared.md

     }
 ```

 The important thing to understand is that as the user changes the URL, the entire `model.page` field is replaced with a new one.
-This behavior help makes Elm Land pages easier to understand, but introduces a new challenge: "How do we share information like a signed-in user across pages?"
+This behavior helps make Elm Land pages easier to understand, but introduces a new challenge: "How do we share information like a signed-in user across pages?"

 ## Customizing the `Shared` modules